NAP Consistency in Local SEO: Why It Matters

 Another powerful method is using schema markup.
 This structured data tags your NAP details directly in your website’s code, making it easier for search engines to validate and display your business information accurately.

-If you’re based in Western Australia, Search Scope offers local SEO services, including NAP consistency management, to ensure your business details stay accurate across all platforms.
+If you’re based in Western Australia, Search Scope offers local SEO services, including NAP accuracy management, to ensure your business details stay correct across all platforms.

 Track New Listings